 Add water to the bottom of your baking dish so that the meat doesn’t stick to it.
 Place alternate layers of rice-meat mixture and alternate layers of cabbage in the dish till you have 3 layers of cabbage and 2 layers of meat-rice mixture in between.
 Make sure the last layer on top is cabbage.

-Cover the golabki casserole with tomato juice and tomato paste and top with grated cheese.
+Cover the golabki casserole with thick tomato juice/ tomato sauce and tomato paste and top with grated cheese.
 Bake for an hour and serve hot!

 This polish golabki casserole tastes great on its own or with some crunchy bread on the side!